Skip to main content

 Jul 18, 2018

 Interviewer: This week's listener question is with Dr. Emily Harold.
-She's a sports medicine expert from the University of Utah and the question is: "Ice or heat for a sprained ankle?"
+She's a sports medicine expert from University of Utah and the question is: "Ice or heat for a sprained ankle?"

 Treatment for a Sprained Ankle

 Dr. Harold: That's a very good question.
-I get this question a lot in clinic.
+I get this question a lot in the clinic.
 So, typically, ice decreases blood flow to an area, which causes less swelling, whereas heat will bring blood flow to an area which can cause more swelling.
 Usually, in the first two to three days after an injury, we would recommend ice only.
 You put the ice on for about 10 to 15 minutes.

 Make sure you put something between the ice and your skin so you don't freeze your skin because you can then get freezer burn.
 Take the ice pack off and once your skin re-warms, you can re-ice the area.
 So you could ice it as many times as you want during the day as long as you follow those rules.